Broadview Press: Publishing program

 Broadview publishes anthologies, scholarly editions of literary texts and philosophical classics, works of criticism, and other academic books.

 The publisher is perhaps best known for its publications in English Literature (see below), but it has also published notable titles in a number of other areas.
 A particular area of strength is undergraduate philosophy course texts; notable titles include Andrew Bailey's First Philosophy: Fundamental Problems and Readings in Philosophy, William Hughes, Jonathan Lavery & Katheryn Doran's Critical Thinking, and The Broadview Anthology of Social and Political Thought.
 The Broadview philosophy list also includes many titles intended both for an academic and for a general readership; notable examples include Robert Martin's There Are Two Errors in the the Title of This Book, Bernard Suits' The Grasshopper: Games, Life and Utopia, Brian Orend's The Morality of War, and Wendy Lynne Lee's Contemporary Feminist Theory and Activism.

 While primarily active in English Studies and Philosophy, Broadview has also published in other Humanities and Social Sciences disciplines, among them History and Political Science.

-The following academics are counted among the many highly respected authors on the Broadview list: Srivinas Aravamudan, Richard D. Altick, Janet Beer, Linda Bree, Allen Carlson, Thomas J. Collins, Brian Corman, Jeffrey N. Cox, Barbara C. Ewell, Kate Flint, Michael Gamer, Janet Giltrow, Thomas Hurka, Will Kymlicka, Elizabeth Langland, Roy Liuzza, Isobel Grundy, Gary Kelly, Christopher Looby, Jerome J. McGann, A.P.
-Martinich, Anne K. Mellor, Koritha Mitchell, Anne Lake Prescott, John Richetti, Tilottama Rajan, Peter Sabor, Geoffery Sill, Derrick Spires, Marjorie Stone, John Sutherland (author), Daniel Vickers, Germaine Warkentin, and Susan Wolfson.
+The following academics are counted among the authors on the Broadview list: Jeffrey N. Cox, Thomas Hurka, Will Kymlicka, Roy Liuzza, Christopher Looby, Jerome J. McGann, A.P.
+Martinich, Anne K. Mellor, Koritha Mitchell,Tilottama Rajan, John Sutherland and Susan Wolfson.

 Broadview Editions series

 The Broadview Editions series includes many titles long regarded as classics, as well as many valuable, lesser-known works.
 Each edition is newly edited, annotated, and includes an introduction, chronology, and bibliography.
 The series is distinguished by the inclusion of primary source documents contemporaneous with the work that help demonstrate the context out of which the work emerged.
 The inclusion of such materials was pioneered by D.L.
 Macdonald and Kathleen Scherf in their 1992 edition of Frankenstein; the inclusion of contextual materials soon became a feature of all titles in the series.

 There are over 350 titles in the series, including acclaimed editions of canonical titles such as The Canterbury Tales; Jane Eyre and Groundwork for the Metaphysics of Morals.
 Editions of lesser-known authors such as British writers Eliza Haywood and Charlotte Smith, as well as American writers such as Leonora Sansay and Henry Fuller, are also highly regarded.

-The series is published under the guidance of VP (Editorial and Production), Marjorie Mather, and Production Manager, Tara Lowes; the Series Editor is Martin Boyne, who took over from Leonard Conolly in 2014.
-(Prof. Conolly, whose areas of scholarly interest include Shakespeare, Shaw, and Canadian theatre, is a former President of Trent University and a fellow of the Royal Society of Canada.)